espressif/idf-eclipse-plugin/docs/en/additionalfeatures/application-size-analysis.rst

 :link_to_translation:`zh_CN:[中文]`

 The Application Size Analysis editor helps you examine your application's static memory usage.
-It has two sections:
+It has three sections:

 - ``Overview``: Summarizes the application's memory usage.
 - ``Charts``: Visualizes memory usage using charts.